-&lt;sup>3Some variants of RED additionally incorporate a count variable.
-Equation 1 is the simplest version of RED defined by RFC 2309 [7].
+3Some variants of RED additionally incorporate a count variable.
+Equation 1 is the simplest version of RED defined by RFC 2309 [32].

 We consider the use of authentication as a means of creating messaging priority classes.
 For example, during a crisis, messages injected to a network from the Internet by an authenticated municipality or from emergency personnel could receive priority over all other text messages.
-A number of municipalities already use such systems for emergency [32] and traffic updates [36].
+A number of municipalities already use such systems for emergency [33] and traffic updates [34].
 Messages from authenticated users within the network itself receive secondary priority.
 Unauthenticated messages originating from the Internet are delivered with the lowest priority.
-Such a system would allow the informative messages (i.e. evacuation plans, additional warnings, etc) to be quickly distributed amongst the population.
+Note that we distinguish between messages generated inside and outside the network as the provider is more likely to drop messages that do not generate revenue.
+Such a system would allow the informative messages (i.e., evacuation plans, additional warnings) to be quickly distributed amongst the population.
 The remaining messages would then be delivered at ratios corresponding to their priority level.
 We assume that packet priority marking occurs at the SMSCs such that additional computational burden is not placed on base stations.

-Here, we illustrate how WRED can provide differentiated service to different classes of SMS traffic using the attack scenario described in Tables 1 and 2.
+Here, we illustrate how WRED can provide differentiated service to different classes of SMS traffic using the attack scenario described in Tables I and II.
 We maintain separate queues, which are served in a round robin fashion, for voice requests and SMS requests.
 We apply WRED to the SMS queue.
-In this example we assume legitimate text messages arrive at a sector with an average rate of 0.7 msgs/sec with the following distribution: 10% high priority, 80% medium priority, and 10% low priority.
+We assume legitimate text messages arrive at a sector with an average rate of 0.7 msgs/sec with the following distribution: 10% high priority, 80% medium priority, and 10% low priority.
 The attack generates an additional 9 msgs/sec.

 To accommodate sudden bursts of high priority SMS traffic, we choose an SMS queue size of 12.
-Because we desire low latency delivery of high priority messages, we target an average queue occupancy $Q{avg} = 3$ .
+Because we desire low latency delivery of high priority messages, we target an average queue occupancy $Q{avg} = 3$.

-To meet this objective, we must set $t{low,min}$ and $t{low,max}$ .
-For M/M/n systems with a finite queue of size m, the number of messages in the queue, $N_Q$ , is:
+To meet this objective, we must set $t{low,min}$ and $t{low,max}$.
+For M/M/n systems with a finite queue of size m, the number of messages in the queue, N_Q , is: